 |PhD in Geography, Stockholm University, Sweden.
 Senior Researcher at the University of Latvia.|

 Main speciality pollen analysis and aerobiology.

 PhD in Quaternary geology, Uppsala University, Sweden.
-Professor in Department of Geology at Tallinn University of Technology, Estonia.
-Scientific interests pollen analysis, vegetation history, history of the Baltic Sea, palaeoecology, palaeoclimatology and palaeogeography, prehistoric human impact upon landscape.
+Professor in Department of Geology at Tallinn University of Technology (TalTech), Estonia.
+Scientific interests pollen analysis, vegetation history, history of the Baltic Sea, palaeoecology, palaeoclimatology and palaeogeography, prehistoric human impact upon the landscape.
 More information can be found from Estonian Research Information System.

 |Education: Master degree in Environmental Sciences, University of Latvia (2013), bachelor's degree in Geography, University of Latvia (2011).|